You're 40something, successful, on the fast track to the top, and you should know better.

 Or is that "who"?

-Bob's former evening's entertainment mumbles louder before rolling over, reaching for his glasses and sitting up, putting them on before turning on the bedside lamp.
+Bob's former evening's entertainment mumbles louder before rolling over, reaching for his glasses as he abruptly sits up, putting them on before turning on the bedside lamp.

 The sudden light shows you how thin he is.